 Since the First Circuit's determination in 2021, no other Court of Appeals has considered the question of whether the Wire Act prohibits more than just interstate gambling communications related to sporting events.
-But according to case law and DOJ opinions interpreting the Wire Act, interstate online sports betting is uniformly considered an unlawful activity under federal law.
+But according to caselaw and DOJ opinions interpreting the Wire Act, interstate online sports betting is uniformly considered an unlawful activity under federal law.
 Therefore, listing or trading Sports Contracts, which requires the interstate transmission of sports wagers, is prohibited under 17 C.F.R. § 40.11(a)(1).

-In addition to violating federal law under the Wire Act, Sports Contracts also violate the IGRA and its implementing regulations.
+In addition to violating federal law under the Wire Act, Sports Contracts also violate IGRA and its implementing regulations.
 First, as discussed above, Sports Contracts constitute Class III gaming.
-And under the IGRA, Class III gaming activity conducted on Indian lands is lawful only when such activity is: (1) authorized by a tribal ordinance or resolution; (2) located in a state where such gaming is permitted; and (3) conducted pursuant to an IGRA compact.
+And under IGRA, Class III gaming activity conducted on Indian lands is lawful only when such activity is: (1) authorized by a tribal ordinance or resolution; (2) is licensed by the tribe on whose land the gaming will occur; (3) located in a state where such gaming is permitted; and (4) conducted pursuant to an IGRA compact.
 25 U.S.C. § 2710(d)(1).
-Because Sports Contracts are not geographically restricted avoid Indian SO as to lands - and therefore, offered on Indian lands - Sports Contracts must be conducted pursuant to IGRA compact.
+Because Sports Contracts are not geographically restricted so as to avoid Indian lands-and are therefore offered on Indian lands-all Sports Contracts must be licensed by the tribe with jurisdiction and conducted pursuant to an IGRA compact.
 See e.g., Coeur d'Alene Tribe v.
 Idaho, 842 F. Supp.
-1268, 1282 (D. Idaho 1994) (finding that state lottery conducted on Indian lands in the absence of a tribal gaming ordinance or compact violated the IGRA).
-Across the board, Sports Contracts are neither authorized by a tribal ordinance or resolution nor conducted pursuant to Tribal-State gaming compacts, directly contravene IGRA compacts.
-As such, Sports Contracts also violate federal law under the IGRA.
+1268, 1282 (D. Idaho 1994) (finding that state lottery conducted on Indian lands in the absence of a tribal gaming ordinance or compact violated IGRA).
+Across the board, Sports Contracts are neither authorized by a tribal ordinance or resolution, licensed, nor conducted pursuant to Tribal-State gaming compacts, and directly contravene IGRA compacts.
+As such, Sports Contracts also violate federal law under IGRA.

-F. If Sports Contracts Do Not Involve Gaming or Violations of State and Federal Law, They Involve "Similar Activity" Contrary to the Public Interest.
+F. If Sports Contracts Do Not Involve Gaming Or Violations Of State And Federal Law, They Involve "Similar Activity" Contrary To The Public Interest.